What is a PowerPoint template?

 Want to learn how to create your own custom PowerPoint theme?

-If you're ready to start building out things from scratch, make sure you learn how to properly set up a PowerPoint theme.
+If you're ready to start building out things from scratch, you can start by creating your PowerPoint Theme.
+Read our guide here for details.

 Want to learn how to create your own custom PowerPoint template?

-If you already know all of this (are you sure?) and want to take it a level up, you can learn how to create your own custom templates – the smart way!
+If you already know all of this and want to take it a level up, you can start building your PowerPoint template from scratch.
+Read our guide here.

 So that's what a PowerPoint template is and you can use one.